 - Health Care Agent

 Writing down your choices about your future health care - at a time when you can still communicate those choices - will help make sure your wishes are carried out.
-For instance, an Advance Directive is important when someone is in a coma, on life support, and unlikely to ever recover.
 Writing down your choices ahead of time can spare family members from heartbreaking choices about whether to keep you on life support.
 Advance Directives can also state what types of treatments you want in different situations.
 For example, it can tell your doctors how aggressively you want them to treat you and to what extent you would want to be kept alive.
 It can tell people at what point you would prefer a natural death instead of being kept alive by ventilators, feeding tubes, or other mechanical means.
 Or, it can state you want all life-sustaining treatments even if they are unpleasant or you may not fully recover.

 Read the law: Md.
 Code, Health General § 5-602

 - Patient must make the Advance Directive voluntarily

 - Patient must be competent to make it

 - Patient must date and sign the Advance Directive (or, if the patient can’t sign his or her own name, someone else must sign at the patient's direction and in the patient’s presence)